-Survival of the Fattest has been added to your bookmarks.
+Survival of the Fattest has been saved

 Over the last 40 years, a gradual shift in the shape of winning and losing has been playing out.
 The best-performing firms have seen their profitability surge.
 The worst performers are doing worse than ever.
 In the middle, however, performance is in decline even as the asset base controlled by ever more mediocre firms relegates ever-greater asset bases to stagnation.

 Both the recent cyclical declines in corporate performance and the prospect of a longer-term and secular restructuring promise to create a new pecking order in much of economic life.

 At one level, this is nothing new: finding ourselves with a changing roster of winners and losers defines a dynamic economy.
 That no company stays on top forever is hardly a surprise, and the rise of new champions signals both innovation by companies and the ascendancy of new industries.